terrynuechterlein/My-Website/README.md

 ## Clone the repository

-In the repository, go to the code section and copy the project URL.
+● In the repository, go to the code section and copy the project URL.
 Paste this link in your terminal in the directory of your choice

-### Install Dependencies:
+## Install Dependencies:

-Once you've cloned the project, install npm
+● Once you've cloned the project, install npm with: npm install
-●npm install

-### Launch the Website
+## Launch the Website

-After installing the dependencies, you're all good to run the website with the following script:
+● After installing the dependencies, you're all good to run the website with the following script: npm start
-●npm start